Jews of Latvia 1941-1945

 The filters work one at a time, and sequentially, to narrow down the list of results.
 So, for example, if the user selects "Female" under the Gender filter, it will only show the females from the list.
 The remaining filters are specific to the result list.
 If the list of females shows people born in five locations, only one of those five locations may be selected, for example, Dvinsk, which further reduces the list of results.
 Only one option per filter per category can be chosen at one time, and it narrows down the choices that were made from previous filters.

 It is not possible to do a generic search to find people of a given surname who were born in either Riga or Lithuania (for example, a family originally from Lithuania who moved to Riga, where their children were born).
 The geographical filters (place of birth, place of death, place of residence before the war, place of residence during the war) are not arranged alphabetically, and town names and spellings are not standardized.
 Depending on when a person was born, they may show as being born in Dvinsk or Daugavpils, according to the geographical name at that period in history.
-If a source document shows that someone lived in a location followed by a question mark (e.g., Daugavpils?), the both Daugavpils and Daugavpils? will show as separate locations, not necessarily sorted together.
+If a source document shows that someone lived in a location followed by a question mark (e.g., Daugavpils?), both "Daugavpils" and "Daugavpils?" will show as separate locations, not necessarily sorted together.

 If the initial surname search is successful, a list of people with the surname (including maiden name) is returned, along with their date of birth and their prewar and wartime residence.
 Clicking on the person of interest brings up the full record for the person.
 Some people are listed with thumbnail photos, and others have a space where a thumbnail image can be added, presumably as passport photos are added to the database.